 All CCD staff, Service Providers and sub-contractors are expected to co-operate with management in ensuring that high standards of health and safety prevail.
 CCD Staff and Service Providers are informed of their legal responsibilities and duties, which are outlined in the Safety Statement.

 Managers and Supervisors must accept responsibility for people and areas under their control and must implement and integrate all health and safety procedures into everyday management activities.
-All staff are responsible for their own safety and that of others who may be affected by their acts or omissions.
+All staff must take personal responsibility for their own safety and that of others who may be affected by their acts or omissions.
 Feedback on the effectiveness of health and safety measures within The CCD is encouraged and discussed om a continous basis.

 We comply with all applicable legal and other requirements which relate to environmental aspects, and we are committed to preventing pollution and reducing any negative impact of our operations on the environment.